 Can we prevent the misuse of data technologies?

-The movies highlight the damaging impact that the misuse of data and data related technologies are having on our livelihoods and our societies today.
+The movies highlight the damaging impact that the misuse of data, data analysis, and big data related technologies is having on our livelihoods and our societies today.
 These problems are generated thanks to the lack of regulation around the use of data, which allows tech companies to do pretty much what they want.
-So the solution seems simple: we need a whole lot more regulation to prevent the misuse of these technologies, and incentivize their use towards the well-being of people and communities, instead of, well… for profit.
+So the solution seems simple: we need a whole lot more regulation to prevent the misuse of these technologies and incentivize their use towards the well-being of people and communities instead of, well, for profit.

-Unfortunately, due to the enormous amount of money spent by big tech on lobbying (11, 12, 13, 14, 15), the implementation of new regulation is going to be a slow and painful process.
-In fact, Google, Facebook and Microsoft are the three biggest lobbying spenders at the European Union (11, 13) and Facebook and Amazon are now the two biggest corporate lobbying spenders in the US (15).
+Unfortunately, due to the enormous amount of money spent by big tech on lobbying (11, 12, 13, 14, 15), the implementation of new regulations is going to be a slow and painful process.
+In fact, Google, Facebook, and Microsoft are the three biggest lobbying spenders in the European Union (11, 13) and Facebook and Amazon are now the two biggest corporate lobbying spenders in the US (15).

-So as it seems, for the time being, it is down to us, to try and do something to prevent the misuse of technology.
-After all, we, data scientists are the ones who create these products.
+So it seems, for the time being, it is down to us, data scientists and programmers, to try and do something to prevent the misuse of technology.
+After all, we are the ones who create these products.
 Aren’t we?

 So, what can we do?

-In fact, the Center of Humane Technology has a lot of resources for people working on the design of data products to support us to build humane technology and help us steer the discussion within our companies.
-And speaking of steering discussions…
+In fact, the Center of Humane Technology has a lot of resources for people working on the design of data products to support us in building humane technology and help us steer the discussion within our companies.
+And speaking of steering discussions,

-Let’s steer the discussion about data science and data related technologies.
+Let’s focus the discussion on data science and data analysis technologies.

-And if we are not happy with the answers, why not just kindly declining that job offer and moving on?
+And if we are not happy with the answers, why not just kindly decline that job offer and move on?

-Until regulation on how data and algorithms can and can’t be used starts to emerge, and given the amount of money the big tech companies spend on lobbying against regulation, that is going to take a while, it is down to us, data scientists, machine learning engineers, those who actually have the skills to create those products, to use our skills responsibly, and say, no, I don’t want to be part of this, and put our skills to better use.
+Until regulation on how data and algorithms can and can’t be used starts to emerge, and given the amount of money the big tech companies spend on lobbying against regulation, that is going to take a while.
+It is down to us, data scientists, machine learning engineers, and those who actually have the skills to create those products, to use our skills responsibly and say, “no, I don’t want to be part of this,” and put our skills to better use.